 Planners & Accessories

-Planners are a great tool for nearly everyone, especially people with ADHD and executive functioning weaknesses.
+Planners are a great tool for nearly everyone, especially people with ADHD and executive function weaknesses.
 In addition to facilitating the effectiveness of using your planner, accessories may make the experience more enjoyable.
 Please see the list of planners and accessories below for guidance.

 Do you struggle to stay organized?
 Do you often forget appointments, birthdays, or other important events?
 Are you filled with great ideas and struggling to execute them?
 Does your child forget to turn in homework and find it difficult to manage his time effectively?
-Use a planner to help address executive functioning weaknesses, increase productivity, stay organized, reduce stress, remember responsibilities, and reach your full potential.
+Use a planner to help address executive function weaknesses, increase productivity, stay organized, reduce stress, remember responsibilities, and reach your full potential.

 First, find a planner you love or at least are willing to use.
 In addition to the list below, you might enjoy going to a nearby store to explore their planners.